 Rubin Institute for Advanced Orthopedics at Sinai Hospital

-Layout design for the annual Art of Limb Alignment textbook.
-The textbook is used at the BLDC to teach the fundamentals of limb deformity correction.
-A new edition is published each year and significant edits are made to each edition, requiring new layouts for multiple chapters.
-For the fifth edition, I created paragraph and character styles to institute and maintain a consistent design across all of the chapters.
-The textbook reached 200 pages with the fifth edition.
+The Art of Limb Alignment textbook is used at the Baltimore Limb Deformity Course to teach the fundamentals of limb deformity correction.
+I design the layout for the textbook using edits provided to me by the Rubin Institute's Medical Editor and Medical Illustrator.
+A new edition is published each year and significant edits are made to each edition, so I created paragraph and character styles to institute and easily maintain a consistent design across all of the chapters.

-The Save-A-Limb (SAL) Fund provides financial assistance to patients of the RIAO who are unable to pay for expenses that are not covered by insurance.
-The concept behind the SAL Fund is that deformed limbs should be corrected and saved from amputation.
-I designed a logo for the SAL Fund in 2015 and revised it in 2017 to update the fonts and the subheading.
-The revised logo can be seen below.
+The Save-A-Limb Fund provides financial assistance to patients of the Rubin Institute for Advanced Orthopedics who are unable to pay for expenses that are not covered by insurance.
+The concept behind the Fund is that deformed limbs should be corrected and saved from amputation.
+I worked with Dr. Shawn Standard to design this logo for the Fund that reflects this concept.
 The icons in the logo show a progression from reliance on assistive devices to reliance on limbs, hence why the wheelchair, crutch, and limbs are highlighted.

 Patients of the Rubin Institute for Advanced Orthopedics and their families are the primary fundraisers for the Save-A-Limb Fund, but there has never been a comprehensive handout detailing what the Fund does that the fundraisers could provide to potential donors.
 I solicited my coworkers and supervisors at the Rubin Institute for information relevant to the Fund, such as patient testimonials and how funds are utilized, and then synthesized the information into this brochure so that fundraisers could have something to start a conversation with potential donors about the Fund.